GeorgeZudikhin/monster-trading-cards-game/README.md

+# 🎋 Intro:
+This project is an HTTP/REST-based server built as a platform for trading and battling with and against each other in a magical card-game world.

+# 📦 Technologies:
+• Java
+• PostgreSQL
+• JUnit
+• Multithreading

+# 👩🏽‍🍳 Features:
+Describe what your project can do, like what the user can do.
+Include all features, every little detail matters.

+# 💭 Process:
+Describe how you started, what the experience was like, whether you struggled with anything, and include conclusions and other relevant details.

+# 📚 Learnings:
+It’s always good to note what you’ve learned, as that shows the project was a valuable endeavor.
+Building = learning.

+# ✨ Improvement:
+Nothing is perfect.
+Write down what could have been improved.

+# 🚦 Running the Project:
+If someone clones it, explain how they can run the project, which command lines need to be run, etc.

 # MTCG
 This HTTP/REST-based server is built to be a platform for trading and battling with and against each other in a magical card-game world.
 • a user is a registered player with credentials (unique username, password).